GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 (This is one of the things that may change depending on your cluster type.
 On Minikube, you'll need `minikube service --url`; on AWS, you'll need `...ingress[0].hostname`.
 Other cluster providers may be different still.
 You can always start by reading the output of `kubectl describe service usersvc` to get a sense of what's up.)

-Given the URL, let’s start with a basic health check using `curl` *from the host system*, reaching into the cluster to the `usersvc`, which in turn is talking within the cluster to `postgres`:
+Given the URL, you can try a basic health check using `curl` *from the host system*, reaching into the cluster to the `usersvc`, which in turn is talking within the cluster to `postgres`:

 ```
 curl ${USERSVC_URL}/user/health